Back to Blog

 Kenzie Koch | Marketing Specialist

-The infamous statement, “Our electronic rounds system highlighted my agency’s late officer rounds and we failed our jail inspection, so we went back to pen paper” is painful to revisit, but let’s be clear: after all, no system is completely fool-proof.
+The infamous statement, “Our electronic rounds system highlighted my agency’s late officer rounds, and we failed our jail inspection, so we went back to pen and paper,” is painful to revisit, but let’s be clear: no system is completely foolproof.
 If your agency has an electronic rounds system, it is imperative that supervisors monitor and audit jail checks to ensure compliance.
-You cannot assume all jail checks are compliant.
-However, an electronic rounds system with advanced audit reporting gives you the ability to quickly and easily identify your risk points, whereas, if you used pen and paper, it would be virtually impossible to audit 100% of your jail checks every single day.
+You cannot assume that all jail checks are compliant.

-Deficiencies will not be corrected unless they are identified and addressed.
-For example, let’s say you’ve started to experience regular tightness in your chest and difficulty breathing.
-To be safe, you schedule an appointment with your doctor and later find out that you have extremely high cholesterol.
-Your doctor suggests that you change your diet and start exercising daily in order to prevent further damage to your body.
-Now that you have the accurate information on how to fix your problem, you are faced with two options: listen to your doctor or keep living your current lifestyle.
-What do you decide to do?
 This same question applies to what you do when you learn that your team is failing compliance.
 If your team recently failed a jail inspection due to your electronic rounds system identifying late jail checks, do not disregard the system that identified the problem.
-If you do, you are just sweeping the real problem under the rug.
-Switching back to pen and paper is equivalent to putting your head in the sand - which will only expose you to greater danger.
-At the end of the day, the most important job as a correctional officer is upholding the facility’s safety and security, and we know electronic rounds systems can help you in your mission of getting your team home safe.
+If you do, you are simply sweeping the real issue under the rug.
+Switching back to pen and paper is equivalent to putting your head in the sand, which will only expose you to greater danger.
+Ultimately, the most important job of a correctional officer is to uphold the facility’s safety and security, and we know electronic rounds systems can assist you in your mission of getting your team home safe.